 LASIK is considered safe and reliable.
 However, sometimes complications can occur.
 Though rare, some people develop infections after their surgery.
 Some also experience night glare, which can create a halo-effect around bright lights.
 If you have any questions about the procedure, you should make sure to discuss them with your doctor.
 When surgery is over, it’s essential to follow their directions to help reduce the chances of needing a LASIK enhancement procedure.

-SMILE®, also known as third-generation Laser Vision Correction, is a state-of-the-art procedure that is less invasive, has minimal downtime as well as less discomfort.
+SMILE®, also known as third-generation Laser Vision Correction, is a state-of-the-art procedure that is less invasive, has minimal downtime, and less discomfort.
 This procedure is perfect for people who suffer from nearsightedness with astigmatism but do not qualify for traditional LASIK.
 SMILE® is a LASIK-like procedure available to improve their vision with all of the benefits of traditional LASIK.
 As the refractive eye-care experts, The Cataract Surgeons are the only specialists with the technology to offer SMILE® in Louisiana!

 What Are the Benefits of SMILE®?